Where to eat in New York

 - A backpack is very handy for a New York visit, You can accommodate everything in it.
 It fits well too culinary souvenirs into it.

-- Switzerland rules out the possibility of deportation to China.
-It is assumed that these Tibetans come from India or Nepal, both of which countries do not recognize the UN Refugee Convention.
-Even worse, Nepal recently signed anextradition treaty with the communist regime in China!
-So, deportation to India or Nepal are not viable solutions for these Tibetan asylum seekers. waterproof windbreaker * is good for sightseeing in New York.
+- waterproof windbreaker * is good for sightseeing in New York.
 The wind often blows violently between New York skyscrapers.
 For example, such a jacket is very helpful when visiting one of the roof top bars.

-- An New York Travel Guide * of course also belongs in the backpack.
+- A New York Travel Guide * of course also belongs in the backpack.

 - Download an App for subways, buses and trains with maps and timetables * .